 Traditionally, the standard intraocular lens was designed to improve vision to a level the eyes saw before cataract formation occurred, with the additional aid of glasses.

-Presbyopia is a condition that requires the aid of reading glasses or bifocals.
+Presbyopia is a condition that impairs close vision and requires the aid of reading glasses or bifocals.
 This begins occurring around age 45 and continues to progress.

-When deciding between cataract surgery options, you can now choose a premium lifestyle lens implant that can enhance your vision, allowing you to see near, far, and in between without glasses or contacts.
+When deciding between cataract surgery options, you can now choose an advanced technology lens implant that can enhance your vision, allowing you to see near, far, and in between without glasses or contacts.

-With presbyopia correcting lifestyle lens implants, you can expect a full range of vision at distance and near, “glasses free,” typically 95 % of the time.
-Using modern technology lifestyle lenses and advanced surgical technique, you may, once again, eliminate your dependence on bifocals and reading glasses, yet still enjoy clear far away vision.
+With presbyopia correcting lens implants, you can expect a increased range of vision at distance and near, “glasses free,” typically 95 % of the time.
+Using modern advanced technology lenses and advanced surgical technique, you may, once again, eliminate your dependence on bifocals and reading glasses, yet still enjoy clear far away vision.

-Not all cataract patients are candidates for this presbyopia correcting technology, so our doctors will need to evaluate your eyes before you will know if this is right for you.
-Also, not all ophthalmologists offer or perform presbyopia correcting lifestyle lens implants with cataract surgery.
+Not all cataract patients are candidates for presbyopia correcting lenses, so our doctors will need to evaluate your eyes before you will know if this is right for you.
+Also, not all ophthalmologists offer or perform presbyopia correcting lens implants with cataract surgery.